 GILENYA capsules should be stored at 20 °C to 25°C (68 °F to 77°F); excursions permitted to 15°C-30°C (59°F-86°F).
 Protect from moisture.

-Manufactured by: Novartis Pharma Stein AG, Stein, Switzerland.
-Distributed by: Novartis Pharmaceuticals Corporation, East Hanover, New Jersey 07936.
-Revised: Dec 2017
+Manufactured by: Novartis Pharma Stein AG Stein, Switzerland.
+Revised: Dec 2019

 The following serious adverse reactions are described elsewhere in labeling:

 - Bradyarrhythmia and Atrioventricular Blocks [see WARNINGS AND PRECAUTIONS]

 - Progressive Multifocal Leukoencephalopathy [see WARNINGS AND PRECAUTIONS]

 - Macular Edema [see WARNINGS AND PRECAUTIONS]